kgandhi63/g4chargeit/README.md

 # Description

-This package contains a high-performance Monte Carlo simulation framework based on the open source package *Geant4* for modeling the time-dependent electrostatic charging of dielectric materials.
+This package contains a Monte Carlo simulation framework based on the open source package Geant4 for modeling the time-dependent electrostatic charging of dielectric materials.
 This document assumes that you are familiar with developing applications based on the Geant4 Monte Carlo toolkit using a linux environment.

-The G4ChargeIt package adds the functionality of iterative event based simulations to the Geant4 Monte Carlo toolkit.
+The g4chargeit package adds the functionality of iterative event based simulations to the Geant4 Monte Carlo toolkit.

-The following is accomplished with the G4ChargeIt module:
+The following is accomplished with the g4chargeit module:
 * iterations of simulations are generated and run sequentially
 * a general electric field solver is natively implemented to model electric charging of dielectric materials
 * time steps are discretized baesd on the relative fluence of incident particle distributions
 * geometry surface charge  is conserved and carried over to each submitted iteration
 * provides an analysis tool kit to demonstrate the charging of arbitrary geometric configurations

 # Dependancies
 Ensure the following packages are installed: